 - Variable formats: WD400/WD500/MD700 require more depth and management.

-- The match is also validated off the court: data entry, verification, signature, and adherence to deadlines.
+- The match is also validated off the court: encoding, control, signing, and respecting deadlines.

 Useful links